 Like several other jurisdictions in Solano County, a large proportion of Dixon's households are families.
-Approximately 85.2 percent of Dixon households are family households, defined by California law as a household two or more persons, regardless of relationship status.2 In Dixon, 14.8 percent of residents live alone.
+Approximately 85.2 percent of Dixon households are family households, defined by California law as a household two or more persons, regardless of relationship status.
+In Dixon, 14.8 percent of residents live alone.
 Single-parent households are at particular risk of fair housing access issues and displacement due to income and childcare challenges.
 In Dixon, 16.8 percent of households (1,017 households) are female-headed family households, a lower rate than Vallejo (17.2 percent) and similar rate as Suisun City (16.1 percent), but higher than Fairfield (14.6 percent), Vacaville (13.0 percent) Benicia (10.2 percent), the unincorporated area (7.9 percent), and Rio Vista (5.7 percent).
 Overall, Dixon's proportion of female-headed households is not significantly different than the nearby jurisdictions of Vacaville, Suisun City, and Fairfield, likely reflecting the suburban nature and availability of more housing affordable to lower- and moderate-income households in these jurisdictions.
 Of the female-headed households in Dixon, 63.4 percent of these households (645 households) include children, a group that, like other single-parent households, often has specific needs such as housing units with multiple bedrooms that are affordable on a single income and proximity to parks, schools, day care, and other services and amenities related to children.

-The percent of children in single-parent female-headed households in each census tract ranges from 10.2 to 31.4 percent citywide (Figure 3-19, Single-Parent Female-Headed Households with Children in Dixon).
-The eastern portion of the city, where 31.4 percent of children are in female-headed households, coincides with moderate-resource TCAC/HCD designations.
+-63.4 percent of these households (645 households) include children, and 8.2 percent include children and have household incomes below the poverty line (83 households).
+The rate percent of children in single-parent female-headed households with children as a percentage of total households in each census tract ranges from 10.0-2 to 31.0-4 percent citywide (Figure 3-19, Single-Parent Female Female-Headed Households with Children in Dixon).
+The eastern portion of the city, where 31.4 percent of children are in female-headed households, Gensus tracts where the rate of such households is greater than 20.0 percent coincides with moderate-resource TCAC/HCD designations.
 In this tract, approximately 22.1 percent are female-headed with an average household size among these families of 4.23, higher than all other household types.
 While this is the largest concentration of children in female-headed households, the tract to the west, bounded by SR 113 to the east, I-80 to the west, and H Street to the south, has a similar proportion of female-headed households, at approximately 14.8 percent of all households, and in the tract to the south, which includes the Homestead Specific Plan area, 10.1 percent of households are female-headed.
 However, in these two more western tracts, the average household size of female-headed households is 4.17 and 3.78, respectively.
 Further, in these tracts the percent of children in female-headed households is 12.1 percent and 10.2 percent, respectively.
 Therefore, while the rate of children shown in Figure 3-19 is significantly higher in the eastern area of the city, the percent of female-headed households overall is not notably different in each tract.
 However, throughout the city, the average household size of female-headed households is higher than other household types, indicating a need for larger, more affordable housing units, and access to resources to support single-parents during non-school hours.